 Many organizations spend large amounts of money on MDM solutions in order to reap the benefits of enhanced device and data security and better device compliance.
 An audit helps companies to evaluate the governance and controls in place to monitor and keep expenses in control.
 Another reason for considering an audit is evolving technology.
 An MDM audit can let you know if your device management solution is outdated and needs new features.

-Ensure that the mobile device management solution is running the latest approved software and patches.
+Ensure that the mobile device management (MDM) solution is running the latest approved software and patches.
 Running an older version of the software on the mobile device gateways may make the devices vulnerable to known attacks or prevent organizations from taking advantage of robust security features.

 Check if up-to-date on patching or weeks away from the patch release date via firmware over the air (FOTA) updates.